Fryderyk Chopin Museum

 The exhibits and multimedia displays tell the story of the life and the work of the composer.

 You will learn everything about his childhood and youth spent in Warsaw and his life after he emigrated.
 You will see letters written to him and by him, drawings and dedications.
-You will see portraits made during the composer’s lifetime, his hand casting, his death mask and priceless memorabilia: a gold watch given to the 10-year-old artist in recognition of his talent, a candy box, a keyring with his initials, a cufflink, and a priceless Pleyel piano on which the composer played for the last two years of his life.
+You will see one of the most popular portraits, artist Teofil Kwiatkowski created during his lifetime, a cast of his hand, and priceless mementos: a gold watch given to the 10-year-old artist in recognition of his talent, a candy box, a keyring with his initials, a cufflink, and a priceless Pleyel piano on which the composer played for the last two years of his life.